 Remember Boracay?
-Sun-drenched days with Neil my side, we’d disappear into hidden cafes, little sanctuaries with windows that framed the beach like a breathtaking painting.
+Sun-drenched days with Neil by my side, we’d disappear into hidden cafes, little sanctuaries with windows that framed the beach like a breathtaking painting.
 We were content to be silent observers, sipping on black coffee and watching in amusement as tourists, faces lit by a golden glow, marveled at Boracay’s legendary sunsets.
 Hand-in-hand, we’d eventually join the beachfront parade, chasing the fiery orange embers that melted into the horizon.

 This return trip, however, became a whole new adventure.
 Cyd, bursting with boundless energy, became the newest member of our crew.
 “Frugal” became a distant memory, replaced by the joyful chaos of catering to a tiny explorer’s needs.
 But relaxation remained a top priority for everyone.
 Even if it meant lugging a little more gear, the promise of lazy days spent creating memories with Cyd outweighed any inconvenience.